metaplex-foundation/mpl-candy-machine/programs/candy-machine-core/README.md

 Currently the random index generation uses a sequential procedure to find the next available mint index.
-While this procedure works for most cases, it is not efficient (in terms of compute units) and it can reach the limit of compute units on large Candy Machine deploys.
+While this procedure works for most cases, it is not efficient (in terms of compute units) and it can reach the limit of compute units on large Gumball Machine deploys.

-The new Candy Machine uses an improved procedure that consumes a fixed amount of compute units regardless of the number of items and, at the same time, shuffles the values to improve their unpredictability.
+The new Gumball Machine uses an improved procedure that consumes a fixed amount of compute units regardless of the number of items and, at the same time, shuffles the values to improve their unpredictability.